Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 Putting It All Together

-In the end, you must keep testing to find out what will get you results.
-Eventually, you’ll develop an instinct for what works and can put the odds on your side – but testing is a must, always!
+Eventually, you’ll develop an instinct for what works and can put the odds on your side – but algorithms and audiences are constantly changing, so testing is a must, always!

-Now that you understand some of the important facets of any paid ads campaign, I want to walk you through the setup process for each of the biggest ad platforms out there right now.
+Now that you understand some of the important facets of any paid ads campaign, I want to discuss the top 3 ad platforms for affiliate marketing.

 If you follow these simple steps, you’ll put yourself ahead of 90% of people who are just fooling around on paid ads platforms without a process or a plan!

-For now, let’s look at how you would set up a paid campaign on Facebook!
+Let’s look at how you would set up a paid campaign on Facebook!

 Step 1: Create a New Campaign